 There is a statuary on the Nevada side where you can get an idea of just how challenging Hoover Dam was to build and how many lives were lost for it.
-There is a gift shop with lots of the usual items, plus some Area 51 souvenirs, and a snack bar.
+There is a gift shop and cafe.

 Good to Know

 When: Open year-round except for Thanksgiving Day and Christmas.
-Parking garage open from 8 am – 5:15 pm.
-Visitor Center opens at 9 am.
-First tour at 9:25 am.
+Parking garage open from 8 AM – 5:15 PM.
+Visitor Center open from 9 AM – 5 PM First tour at 9:25 am.

 How Much: It’s FREE to walk or drive across Hoover Dam and the Colorado River Bridge.
 However, there is a charge for parking, the visitor center and tours:

 - $10 for parking.
 If you don’t mind walking, free parking is available farther up on the Arizona side.